Rurik/CTF/Huntress_2025/rust_tickler_3.md

   while (rdi != rdx_1)
 ```

-Bit-wise math is much more difficult to reimplement in Python, which has no native functions for things like rotations.
-So you have to write helpers for that.
+Bit-wise math is much more difficult to reimplement in Python, which has no native capability for things like bit rotations, so you have to write helpers for that.
 Eventually it works... but I have to stop because one produces a massive blob of data.

 ```
 $ python decrypt_all.py